Lecture 2: Introduction to Learning, Regression

 1. Statistical models define the probabilistic structure of our data

-2. Estimation finds the best parameters using MLE or ERM
+3. Estimation finds the best parameters using ERM

 • This framework will extend to more complex models and methods throughout the course.

-• Linear regression serves as our foundational example, where MLE and ERM produce identical estimators under normal error assumptions.
+• Linear regression serves as our foundational example, where the ERM produces the OLS estimator from STAT 306.

 • In the next lecture, we will apply this statistical framework to classification problems.